 An editorial calendar is great for helping you match up your social media updates with the content you’re publishing, both on your blog and as resources like whitepapers and ebooks.
 For every newly published piece of content, make sure you have several social shares to promote it over the following days and weeks.

 You may need to reach out beyond the borders of the marketing team to ensure that your calendar reflects everything going on in the company.
 Your sales team can clue you into important product updates and releases, and the executive team can share which industry events they’ll be attending that they want to be highlighted in content.

 If you publish content under different executives’ names on your blog or on other sites, make sure to include those in your calendar as well.

 Any tool that helps you stay organized is one worth investing a little time in to set up.
 Having an editorial calendar helps you streamline your content marketing efforts and reduces the stress of knowing what to publish when.

-To get started with your own content calendar, simply download our editorial calendar template by clicking the image below.
+To get started with your own content calendar, simply download our editorial calendar template.